HatsuChuwu/CW-LICENSE/README.md

 By adhering to the terms of the CW LICENSE, you can use the Software for non-commercial purposes while respecting the Author's rights.
 For commercial use, please contact the Author for a commercial license.
 If you have any questions, refer to the contact information provided.

----

-This simplified README should help users quickly understand the key aspects of the CW LICENSE and how to comply with its terms.